dummics/vrchat-unityprojectsetup/setup-scripts/README.md

 - Bugfix: "Add package" no longer throws and instantly returns to the list.
 - Versions list is SemVer-sorted (e.g. 0.1.29 > 0.1.9).
 - Version picker supports paging + filter patterns (e.g. *.9, X.X.1190, or re:<regex>).
-- In paged lists, use  to change page quickly.
+- In paged lists, use Left/Right to change page.
 - Advanced settings includes naming rules (prefix/suffix/regex remove) and per-unitypackage remembered project names.
+- UnityPackage extra-import folder is configurable (Advanced settings):
+	- Config key: `UnityPackagesFolder`
+	- By default it's DISABLED (no extra imports).
+	- If set, the installer will also import every `*.unitypackage` found in that folder (besides the one you selected).

 Optional tooling:
 - If a local `vrc-get` exe is present, the wizard can search packages and list versions even when the local VCC repos cache is empty.